• Transcending the Human Paradox

 Eventually, I stumbled on a proofreading course, and because I’m a writer before anything else, it led me to think about writing for others as well.

-I started out by offering writing and editing services (check out my tips and resources if you’re interested in the process or a wordsmith yourself) and later on opened an Etsy shop for my handmade jewelry.
+I started out by offering writing and editing services (check out my tips and resources if you’re interested in the process or are a wordsmith yourself) and later on opened an Etsy shop for my handmade jewelry.

 I kept my business open for three years (2020–2023), and while I’m not in it any longer—I honestly found writing for others and reading literature I wasn’t necessarily into easily got boring and even annoying for me—it greatly expanded my professional skills and abilities.
 I even built this website all on my own back in 2020 (something I never thought I could do), which is an accomplishment I’m very proud of.